Ex-Mayor Faces Court Hearing in Meth-for-Sex Sting

-The former mayor of the Virginia city of Fairfax is scheduled to appear in court on charges he tried to trade drugs for sex.
+A former Virginia mayor is no longer fighting a criminal charge that he tried to trade drugs for sex.

+Ex-Fairfax Mayor R. Scott Silverthorne waived his right to a preliminary hearing on a drug distribution charge Wednesday in Fairfax County General District Court.

+His lawyer said Silverthorne plans to enter a guilty plea or a no contest plea next month in Circuit Court.

-R. Scott Silverthorne was arrested in August by Fairfax County police after a sting operation at a Tysons Corner hotel.
+Silverthorne was arrested in August by Fairfax County police after a sting at a Tysons Corner hotel.
 Police say they set up the sting after receiving a tip that Silverthorne was using a dating website to set up sexual encounters with men in exchange for drugs.

 Police say Silverthorne gave an undercover detective two grams of methamphetamine outside the hotel before his arrest.